 A shade once reserved only for royalty, purple is the queen of colors.
 Its many hues can be regal, vibrant, mysterious, noble, bright, and eye-catching.
 It’s a deep, romantic color that automatically becomes the star of any color palette.
-And if you’ve chosen to create a purple-themed wedding, you should already consider yourself wedding royalty.

 But if you’re the kind of purple-loving person who adores all purple shades equally, then let the seasons help you decide: